How does our inner drive liberate in life: by a job or profession?

 By the way, that day I sold four pads,” she said.

-She sighed and said I wish I could make a culture of sanitary pads in rural and uneducated poor girls’ society, as a running culture in rural Kenya, a football culture in rural Brazil, and a cricket culture in rural India.
+She sighed and said I wish I could make a culture of sanitary pads in rural and uneducated poor girls’ society in India, as a running culture in rural Kenya, a football culture in rural Brazil.

-In our conversation, she gave me very eye-opening data about our native country Nepal.
+In our conversation, she gave me very eye-opening data about my native country Nepal.

-A 2016 report on menstrual health and hygiene management in Nepal found that a staggering 83 percent of menstruating girls still use cloth while only 15 percent use sanitary pads.
+A 2016 report, in Nepal, found that a staggering 83 percent of menstruating girls still use cloth while only 15 percent use sanitary pads.

 She was quite aware of the consequences of poor menstrual hygiene.